nimbix/jardoc/docs/apps_tutorial.md

 ## 7.4.
 Launch and use

-Once builded and submitted to cluster, it is possible to join session by clicking on "Click here to connect".
+Once built and submitted to cluster, it is possible to join session by clicking on "Click here to connect".

 ![app_gotty_step_1](img/apps_tutorial/app_gotty_step_1.png)